-The remainder of this paper explores this idea.
+We explore this idea as follows.
 First, we describe our first design prototype that we call Souvenirs through a scenario and design rationale.
 Second, we revisit Souvenirs' design premises by conducting contextual interviews with 20 families about how they store, display and share digital photos in the home.
 Third, we elicit reactions from our families to a video demonstration of Souvenirs.
 Finally, we use our findings to critique and redesign Souvenirs to better fit the expected practices of families.